shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/RulesRulings.md

 Each crit gives you 1 crit point on the target.
 For each crit point you have on a target, you have +1 to hit against that target, and it lowers the number requirement to crit against that target by 1.
 Example: 3 crit points on an owlbear gives you +3 to hit against that owlbear, and now rolling a 17, 18, 19, or 20 on your attack roll count as a crit against that owlbear.

-If the attack roll is not a crit, but is double the target’s AC or more, it becomes a crit.
+When you roll a crit on an attack roll, process the hit and then roll on the d100 Crit table.
+Do what the Crit table says.

 ## Fumbles

+The first thing you do when you roll a fumble on an attack roll is to roll on the d100 Fumble table.
+Players have advantage on this roll.
+If the Fumble table says to reroll, reroll the attack d20, and if it doesn’t roll a fumble, then the attack is no longer a fumble.
+If the Fumble table does not say to reroll, then do what it says and proceed with the following rules.

 A fumble on an attack roll is not an automatic failure.
 It can still beat the target’s AC.
 If a fumble beats the target’s AC, roll damage like normal, but the damage is halved, rounded down.

 When you fumble, creatures within melee range of you can use their reaction to make a melee weapon attack against you.

-If the fumble is double the target’s AC or more, it does not become a crit.
+If you fumble a saving throw, you get 1 point of Exhaustion.
+If you fumble an ability check, nothing special happens.

 ## Dying

 When a player drops to 0 hit points, they fall unconscious.
-If they don’t receive medical attention by the end of their third turn unconscious, they die.
+Each turn, they privately roll a death saving throw to the DM.
+If they get a 5 or below, they fail a death saving throw.
+If they crit, they remove a failed death saving throw.
+If they fumble, they fail 3 death saving throws.
+When they fail 3 death saving throws, they die.
+This continues until they die or until they receive medical attention.

 This rule applies to mobs and bosses as well.

 When a creature receives medical attention, their hit points goes up to at least 1.
 Any amount of healing on a dying creature restores hit points and stabilizes them.
-When a dying creature is stabilized, they gain the Sleeping status.
+When a dying creature is stabilized, they are no longer dying and they gain the Sleeping status.

+When a dying creature takes damage, it instantly dies.

+If a creature gets dropped to its hitpoint maximum in the negative, it dies instantly.

 ## Death